 After reaching cruise altitude the service continued with drinks.

 The initial flight path was northwest over Iran, skirting Tehran, and the over the Caspian Sea.

 We had a view of snow-capped mountains is northern Iran.

-I elected to start my dinner service after about 90 minutes after takeoff.
+I elected to start my dinner service about 90 minutes after takeoff.
 The dinner table is in the console on the left.
-It folds out, and the attendants set a very nice table. with The silverware was created for Ethiad by Studio William.
+It folds out, and the attendants set a very nice table.
+The silverware was created for Ethiad by Studio William.

 I chose the scallops for an appetizer.

 That was followed by a soup course.
 I picked the carrot soup.

 My entrée was the beef filet.
 The chef prepared the steak medium as I requested.

 For desert I selected the cheese plate and port wine.

 After dinner I watched some of the entertainment options including live TV before grabbing a little shut eye.